openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note that the use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.

-Whether the Self-Issued OP is a mobile application or a Web application, the response is the same as the normal Implicit Flow response with the following refinements.
-Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.
+Whether the Self-Issued OP is a mobile application or a Web application, the ID Token is the same as defined in [@!OpenID.Core] with the following refinements:

 1. The `sub` (subject) Claim value is either the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim or a Decentralized Identifier.
 1. When the `sub` Claim value is the base64url encoded representation of the thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
-1. No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.

-The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the static Self-Issued OP Discovery and JWK Thumbprint Subject Syntax type are used (with line wraps within values for display purposes only):
+The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the JWK Thumbprint Subject Syntax type is used (with line wraps within values for display purposes only):

 ```json
 {